 If an Uber driver is not logged into the app, the driver’s own (personal liability) coverage applies.

-How Uber is Changing the Auto Insurance Industry
+How Ride Sharing Services are Changing the Auto Insurance Industry

 At least two insurance carriers, Geico and Progressive, have begun to offer Uber drivers in Pennsylvania (and Lyft drivers) with “hybrid” automobile insurance policies that provide coverage for drivers.
 A hybrid policy costs more than the typical personal automobile insurance policy, but not quite as much as a commercial policy.